 Route Grade Votings

-22m.
-The deep corner gives jamming and bridging to a stance on the Pulpit.
-Continue up the awkward corner-crack above to a tricky but well protected exit up a short groove.
+The steep angular corner is jammed and bridged to a stance on the Pulpit.
+Continue up the wide and awkward corner crack above to a tricky but well-protected exit up a short blank groove.

 Login to your ROCKFAX account to add your comments - Search for comments.